Breast Reconstruction Surgery in Dallas, TX with Dr. Bryan Armijo

-Breast reconstruction may be performed using breast implants or the transfer of fat and skin to create a new breast mound (a process known as flap-based or autologous reconstruction).
-Sometimes, surgeons combine flap-based reconstruction with the placement of implants; this is generally done to achieve better symmetry when the patient has naturally large breasts.
+Dr. Armijo may perform breast reconstruction using breast implants or the transfer of fat and skin to create a new breast mound (a process known as flap-based or autologous reconstruction).
+Sometimes, plastic surgeons combine flap-based reconstruction with the placement of implants; the goal of doing so is generally to achieve better symmetry when the patient has naturally large breasts.

 Implant-Based Breast Reconstruction

 Some patients prefer implant-based breast reconstruction because it has a shorter recovery time than flap-based reconstruction and only involves one incision site.
 Most people who have implant-based reconstruction feel better within just one week, whereas patients who have flap-based reconstruction may need two to three weeks to heal.

 DIEP Flap Breast Reconstruction

 Dr. Armijo is one of the few plastic and reconstructive surgeons in the Dallas-Fort Worth area to offer DIEP flap reconstruction microsurgery.
-During DIEP flap surgery, a section of skin and fatty tissue is taken from the abdomen and transferred to the breast, where it’s formed to recreate the breast mound.
+During DIEP flap surgery, he’ll take a section of skin and fatty tissue from the abdomen and transfer it to the breasts, where it recreates the breast mound.
 This technique, which requires advanced surgical training and skill, is superior to conventional TRAM flap surgery because it doesn’t require the removal of muscle from the donor site.

 Fat Transfer Breast Reconstruction

 Regardless of which breast reconstruction method you choose, Dr. Armijo will communicate with your breast surgeon and oncologist throughout the treatment process.
-This way, you can rest assured that you’ll receive the best care from both a medical and reconstructive standpoint.
+That way, you can rest assured that you’ll receive the best care from both a medical and reconstructive standpoint.